corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

     We now use `--run-migration`
 -   `--jdbc-driver`:  Path to the JAR file containing the JDBC driver for the database.
 -   `--driver-class-name`: Name of the JDBC driver class within the JAR file specified by                   --jdbc-driver.
--   `--url`: The URL for the Zone service's database
+-   `--url`: The URL for Zone service's database
--   `--user`: The user for the Zone service's database
+-   `--user`: The user for Zone service's database
--   `--password`: The password for the Zone service's database
+-   `--password`: The password for Zone service's database
--   `--admin-listener-port`: The port where the Angel service connects to the Zone service
+-   `--admin-listener-port`: The port where Angel service connects to Zone service
 - `--auth-dev-mode`: Allows you to run with a real or developer authentication/authorisation service.
 Defaults to false if not provided